microsoft/finops-toolkit/docs-mslearn/framework/capabilities.md

 ## Manage the FinOps practice

 The **Manage the FinOps practice** domain is focused on establishing a clear and consistent vision of FinOps and driving cultural adoption across your organization.
-While other domains are focused on the FinOps tasks you perform to drive efficiency and maximize value, this domain is focused more on how you run your FinOps practice and supporting those efforts.
+Unlike other domains that focus on FinOps tasks to drive efficiency and maximize value, this domain emphasizes managing and supporting your FinOps practice.

 - [FinOps education and enablement](./manage/education.md)
 - [FinOps practice operations](./manage/operations.md)